WordPress - Heartbeat

 Replace cpanelusername with your cPanel username and themename with the name of your currently used WordPress Theme.

-When trying to save on CPU resources, it may be worth considering the benefits of the features provided and determine if you need this API active at all.
-For sites that do not have multiple editors working on posts together, it may not be essential to have post locking enabled.
+When trying to save on CPU resources, it may be worth considering the benefits of the features provided and determining if you need this API active at all.
+For sites with multiple editors working on posts together, it may not be essential to have post locking enabled.
 If your posts are typically short and easily reproduced, it may not be worth consuming resources to enable autosaving.
-Clicking on the link above will provide you with code to disable this function across all areas of your WordPress installation.

 Towards the top of the functions.php file, add the following code to disable the Heartbeat API everywhere: